guyabel/tidycat/README.md

 The expanded data frame from `tidy_categorical()` of parameter estimates can be particularly useful for creating coefficient plots, allowing:

-  - Grouping terms from the same categorical variable from the additional columns.
+  - grouping terms from the same categorical variable from the additional columns.
-  - Including reference categories in a coefficient plot from the additional rows, allowing the reader to better grasp the meaning of the parameter estimates in each categorical variable.
+  - inclusion of reference categories in a coefficient plot from the additional rows, allowing the reader to better grasp the meaning of the parameter estimates in each categorical variable.